-· Creation of address lists
+Creation of address lists

-Print out 2 weeks before the start of the relevant survey week for each record:
+Print out or prepare for an email sending 2 weeks before the start of the relevant survey week for each record:

 - Vehicle registration number.

 - Record reference number.

 - Name and address of owner.

 The aim should be to send out the questionnaires so that vehicle owners will receive them one week before the start of the survey week.
 Allowance should be made for any holiday periods between sending out the questionnaires and their receipt by vehicle owners.